+Relevant Policies:
-Relevant Policies: Consistency/Considerations: General Plan Policy LU-A.6: The County The Variance would allow creation of a 3.56shall maintain twenty (20) acres as the acre parcel in the AL-20 Zone District, which

-Relevant Policies: Consistency/Considerations: minimum permitted parcel size in areas designated Agriculture, except as provided in Policies LU-A.9, LU-A.10 and LU-A.11.
-The County may require parcel sizes larger than twenty (20) acres based on zoning, local agricultural conditions, and to help ensure the viability of agricultural operations. has a minimum parcel size of 20 acres.
+General Plan Policy LU-A.6: The County shall maintain twenty (20) acres as the minimum permitted parcel size in areas designated Agriculture, except as provided in Policies LU-A.9, LU-A.10 and LU-A.11.
+The County may require parcel sizes larger than twenty (20) acres based on zoning, local agricultural conditions, and to help ensure the viability of agricultural operations.

+Consistency/Considerations:

+The Variance would allow creation of a 3.56-acre parcel in the AL-20 Zone District, which has a minimum parcel size of 20 acres.
 The creation of a 3.56-acre parcel in the AL-20 Zone District is inconsistent with Policy LU-A.6.
-Further, the proposed project does not qualify for an exception under Policies LU-A.9, LU-A.10, or LU-A.11: Policy LU-A.9: The lot is not for a financing parcel, gift lot, or owned by the property owner prior to the date the policies were implemented.
-Policy LU-A.10: The proposed parcel is not proposing development of an agricultural commercial center.
-Policy LU-A.11: The proposed parcel is not proposing development of an oil and gas exploration and extraction operation.
+Further, the proposed project does not qualify for an exception under Policies LU-A.9, LU-A.10, or LU-A.11:

+- Policy LU-A.9: The lot is not for a financing parcel, gift lot, or owned by the property owner prior to the date the policies were implemented. - Policy LU-A.10: The proposed parcel is not proposing development of an agricultural commercial center. - Policy LU-A.11: The proposed parcel is not proposing development of an oil and gas exploration and extraction operation.

 General Plan Policy LU-A.7: The County shall generally deny requests to create parcels less than the minimum size specified in Policy LU-A.6 based on concerns that these parcels are less viable economic farming units, and that the resultant increase in residential density increases that potential for conflict with normal agricultural practices on adjacent parcels.
 Evidence that the affected parcel may be an uneconomic farming unit due to its current size, soil conditions, or other factors shall not alone be considered a sufficient basis to grant an exception.
 The decision-making body shall consider the negative incremental and cumulative effects such land divisions have on the agricultural community.

 The Variance proposal requests to allow creation of a 3.56-acre parcel in the AE-20 Zone District.
 The AL-20 Zone District requires a minimum 20-acre parcel size, therefore, the proposal is not consistent with General Plan Policy LU-A.7.